lindsive/java-class/README.md

 Udemy course dedicated to learning core Java skills & knowledge and earning Java cerification.

 This repo contains all projects done during the class along with tutorials through other sources such as YouTube.

+These projects are notes from coding along with the instructor and challenges completed.